Importance of Junior Year of High School

 • Upper-class students can take on numerous extracurriculars and a part-time job.

-To help make junior year a lighter lift, it can be a good idea to enter into it with a checklist in hand.
-This can help students see more success when college acceptance letters are sent out the next year.
-What follows are some helpful things students may want to keep in mind to make more out of this critical year.
+To help make junior year a lighter lift, it can help to enter into it with a checklist in hand.
+This can not only relieve stress but lead to more success when college acceptance letters are sent out the next year.
+What follows are some helpful things to keep in mind to make more out of this critical year.

 💡 Quick Tip: You’ll make no payments on some private student loans for six months after graduation.